How to Build a Recruiter Marketing Strategy in 4 Easy Steps

 Strategy #2: Register Your Company on Popular Job Sites

-The top three websites your company should be on are Indeed, Glassdoor, and LinkedIn — according to reviews.com.
+A few of the top three websites your company should be on are Indeed, Glassdoor, and LinkedIn — according to thebalancecareers.com.

 Create an employer profile on each of these sites and optimize it to attract your ideal employees.

 Brand ambassadors are existing employees that will happily refer other people to your company and post positive reviews for you on employer listing sites like Glassdoor.

 Your ambassadors can be a great resource for new candidates.
 There is nothing more persuasive to potential candidates than hearing positive feedback about an employer from someone who already works there.

 Encourage your employees to be brand ambassadors by asking them to:

 - Leave reviews on the most popular job sites — like the three mentioned above.